SixArm/mast-cell-help/topics/anaphylaxis-emergency-room/index.md

 [Anaphylaxis](../anaphylaxis/) emergency hospital treatment in an emergency room, or emergency department, or by an emergency physician:

-1. Administer adrenaline (a.k.a. epinephrine) if patient suspects anaphylaxis.
+1. Administer adrenaline (aka epinephrine) if patient suspects anaphylaxis.
 Prefer preservative-free adrenaline.
 Administer adrenaline intramuscularly (IM) (Vasctus Lateralis muscle).
 Concentration is 1:10000 (1mg/1ml) solution - 0.3mg.
 May repeat in 15 minutes if needed.
 Because of the risk of potentially lethal arrhythmias, adrenaline should be administered IV only in profoundly hypotensive patients or patients in cardio/respiratory arrest who have failed to respond to IV volume replacement and several injected doses of epinephrine.

 2. Administer oxygen.